this needs to be cleaned up

 2009-01-16 – Having trouble cloning a repository?
 I got

-"permission denied" errors.
-I had to installgit-core
+chdir“permission denied” errors.
+I had to installgit-core.- (distribution not recorded)

 Check out a single remote file